Learning to Evict from Key-Value Cache: Evaluation

 \subsection{Ablations}

 To validate the core design choices of \gls{kvs}, we conduct two key ablation studies.
 First, we analyze our proposed reward function, as defined in \Cref{eq:rl_reward}.
-Second, we study our use of RL instead of supervised surragates of sorting.
+Second, we study our use of RL instead of supervised surrogates of sorting.

-\paragraph{Is the reward function $\mathcal{R}$ effective?} \looseness=-1To confirm the reward $\mathcal{R}$ enables effective learning of eviction policies, we measure the negative per-budget reward, $-\mathcal{R}^b$, on unseen test data.
-This value corresponds to the total future importance of the tokens evicted at a given budget $b$ which our agent is trained to minimize across all budgets simultaneously.
+\textbf{Is the reward function $\mathcal{R}$ effective?} \looseness=-1To confirm the reward $\mathcal{R}$ enables effective learning of eviction policies, we measure the negative per-budget reward, $-\mathcal{R}^b$, on unseen test data.
+This value is the contribution of $\sigma_b$ to the normalized AUC $\mathcal{C}(\sigma)/\mathcal{C}(\sigma^\star)$, which our agent is trained to minimize across all budgets simultaneously.
 The results in \Cref{fig:ablation_reward} show a clear separation between methods: while attention-aware methods that use query information at inference time (dashed lines) form a distinct, low-loss cluster, heuristics without attention scores form a high-loss cluster.
-This is rather expected as the target, future attention scores, is highly related to past attention.
+This is rather expected as the target, future attention scores, are highly related to past attention.
 Crucially, \gls{kvs} performs within this top-tier group, achieving a loss comparable to methods like \emph{TOVA} and \emph{SnapKV} without using their privileged information.
 This demonstrates that our offline RL training successfully distills the principles of attention-based ranking into an efficient, static policy.
 Furthermore, the analysis reveals the importance of policy specialization across heads.
 A fixed heuristic like \emph{StreamingLLM} can be effective for certain heads (see layer 22, head 0 in \Cref{appendix:fig:oastt2_all_rewards}) but detrimental for others (see layer 19, head 0 in \Cref{appendix:fig:oastt2_rewards_headsvariance}).
 Even \emph{KeyDiff}, a strong attention-free heuristic, exhibits hard failure modes (see layer 2, head 0 in \Cref{appendix:fig:oastt2_all_rewards}).
 This result, together with a comprehensive sweeps across all layers and heads in \Cref{appendix:fig:oastt2_rewards_headsvariance,appendix:fig:oastt2_all_rewards}, confirms that \gls{kvs} learns diverse patterns that cannot be captured with a single heuristic.